jchang29/stressapptest/Readme.txt

 line 58: remove pthread_barriers for AArch64

 sattypes.h
-line 28: remove Built using autoconf since I built it using ndk-built line 60: remove kOpenSource and googlesattypes.h don't have config.h
+line 28: remove Built using autoconf since it is built using ndk-build line 60: remove kOpenSource and googlesattypes.h don't have config.h